Mapping class group of manifolds which look like $3$-dimensional complete intersections: Results

-From Theorem \ref{thm:main1} we see that the Torelli group $\T(M)$ is an infinite group when $g >0$.
-This applies especially to $3$-dimensional complex complete intersections and hence contradicts a theorem of \cite{Ver13}.
+From Theorem \ref{thm:main1} we see that the Torelli group $\T(M)$ is an infinite group when $b_3(M)>0$.
+This applies especially to $3$-dimensional complex complete intersections and hence contradicts \cite[Theorem 3.4]{Ver13}.
+Another class of counterexamples with second Betti number $\ge 2$ was found by R.~Hain \cite{Hai19}.
 For more general results on this issue see \cite{KS19}.

-The surjectivity of the representation on $\Sp(2g,\z)$ follows from classical results of Wall \cite[Lemma 10]{Wall1}.
-Like in the case of surfaces, where the proof of the surjectivity of $\tau$ uses Dehn twists, we define generalized Dehn twists in \S \ref{subsec:genrel} and use them to prove the surjectivity of $\tau$ in \S \ref{sec:torelli}.
+Looking at the exact sequences (\ref{seq:1}) and (\ref{seq:2}) above, one might wonder if one can combine them into one.
+In the case of surfaces Morita \cite{Mor93} has made a step in that direction.
+He has combined the action on the first homology and Johnson homomorphism to a homomorphism

-Looking at the exact sequences above, one might wonder if one can combine the them into one.
-In the case of surfaces Morita \cite{Mor93} has made a step into that direct.
-He has combined the action on the first homology and Johnson homomorphism to a homomorphism $\m(F_g) \to \frac{1}{2}\wedge^3H^*/H^* \rtimes \Sp(2g,\z)$ whose kernel is equal to the kernel of the Johnson homomorphism and its image has finite index.
+whose kernel is equal to the kernel of the Johnson homomorphism and its image has finite index.
 In our situation we have a similar but stronger result.

-\begin{thm} Let $M$ be a $6$-manifold which looks like a complete intersection of genus $g$.
-When $g=1$, or when $g \ge 2$ with $M$ nonspin and $d/2$ odd, there is a surjective homomorphism
+\begin{thm} Let $M$ be a manifold which looks like a $3$-dimensional complete intersection with 3rd Betti number $b_3(M)$.
+When $b_3(M)=2$, or when $b_3(M) \ge 4$ with $M$ nonspin and $d(M)/2$ odd\footnote{The degree of a non-spin manifold is always even, see the footnote in section \ref{sec:diff}.}, there is a surjective homomorphism

 whose kernel is $\K(M)$.

 In the other cases there is a homomorphism

 whose image is